AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 Workflow on Factory Reset
 --------------------------

-"Factory Reset" feature enables users to wipe out all configuration on a Managed CloudN device from a corrupted state to a clean state.
-Please follow the below steps in order to operate "Factory Reset".
+"Factory Reset" feature enables users to remove all configuration on a Managed CloudN device from a corrupted state to a clean state.
+Please follow the below steps for "Factory Reset".
 This Factory Reset feature is the last resort if users are not able to convert a Managed CloudN device back to a Standalone CloudN state through the steps above.

-Step 4.3.
-Perform feature "Factory Reset" on CloudN GUI first
+Step 4.3 Perform feature "Factory Reset" on CloudN GUI first
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 	- Open a browser